ninivert/ParticleAccelerator/docs/Journal.md

 - Creation of a class `Particule`
 - Creation of tests `Particule`
-- Replace getters with readers inside class definition (we can trust ourselves)
+- Replace getters with readers inside class definition (we can trust ourselves) => What if we change the representation from (x, y, z) to (phi, theta, rho) or (phi, rho, z) We would have to change the entire classe to cope with that change